Memories of a Valentine’s Day Heartbreak

 Then as we passed by what was probably the one true love of Dr. Frank’s life, his beloved Mercedes, Carlo quickly took out a serrated steak knife he must have pocketed from the restaurant and plunged it effortlessly into the driver’s side front tire — simultaneously deflating the poor doctor’s ride home and my hopes for a new boyfriend.

-I consider that lesson that my Valentine’s gift from Dr. Frank and I do remember him fondly for it.
+I consider that lesson my Valentine’s gift from Dr. Frank and I do remember him fondly for it.
 It would not be the last time I would ever see Dr. Frank, however.
-He would return later to make several key re-appearances later in my life – but never again with the same sense of gravitas and drama he had when I was only twenty five and in a hurry.
+He would return later to make several key re-appearances later in my life – but never again with the same sense of gravitas and drama he had when I was only 25 and in a hurry.

 Damn Valentine’s Day.